Core Architecture & Lifecycle Management

 Scaling design systems to enterprise environments demands automated packaging and distribution workflows.
 Maintainers should configure semantic versioning, automated changelog generation, and tree-shakable ESM exports.
 Publishing to both public and private registries alongside standardized documentation portals ensures consistent consumption, reliable dependency resolution, and streamlined adoption across distributed engineering teams.

-Modern distribution relies on the package.json exports field and dual-package hazard mitigation.
-Build tools like tsup or rollup should generate bare ESM modules with explicit sideEffects declarations:
+Modern distribution relies on the package.json exports field.
+Build tools like tsup or rollup should generate pure ESM modules with explicit sideEffects declarations:

 {